adap/flower/examples/embedded-devices/README.md

 # pip install -r requirements_tensorflow.txt
 ```

-If you are working on this tutorial on your laptop or desktop, they can host the Flower server that will orchestrate the entire FL process.
+If you are working on this tutorial on your laptop or desktop, it can host the Flower server that will orchestrate the entire FL process.
 You could also use an embedded device (e.g. a Raspberry Pi) as the Flower server.
-In order to do that, you just need to follow the same setup steps as outlined below.
+In order to do that, pleas follow the setup steps below.

 ## Setting up a Raspberry Pi

+> Wheter you use your RPi as a Flower server or a client, you need to follow these steps.

 ![alt text](_static/rpi_imager.png)